JoshBot-Debug/SpriteRigger/Readme.md

 # Application Development Plan: Pivot Animator-like Tool

+- [ ] Project Manager needs to be a library in Application.
+- [ ] Project Manager will save data in a map that takes in a key and the value is string.
+- [ ] This map will be written to disk and read.
+- [ ] Recent files will basically be the same thing.
+- [ ] i.e. We will have two StateSerializers once for app state, and one for recent files,
+- [ ]      this is because recent files need to be saved at the application root, where as project state will be saved in the project directory.
+- [ ] Expected usage
+  - StateSerializer *state = new StateSerializer();
+  - state->setSaveFileName("Akari");
+  - state->setSaveFileExtension("sprig" / "recent");
+  - state->setSaveFileDirectory("/path/to/save/file/dir");
+  - state->map("key", "value");
+  - state->write(); // Will write the save file into state
+  - OR
+  - state->write(SaveFile{"Akari", "sprig", "/path/to/save/file/dir"}); // custom directory, does not update member in StateSerializer
+  -
+  - state->read(); // Will read the save file into state
+  - OR
+  - state->read(SaveFile{"Akari", "sprig", "/path/to/save/file/dir"}); // custom directory, does not update member in StateSerializer
+  -

 # Entity-Component-System Design
 - [x] Entity is a uint32
 - [x] A registry is used to create an Entity.
 Entity entity = registry.createEntity();